Grassmann elements and geometric algebra Λ(V)

 true

 Definition (Reversed product).
-Define the index reversed product $\ast$ which yields a Hilbert space structure:
+Consider the reversed product $\langle\widetilde\omega\omega\rangle$.

 julia> 1/v34, inv(v34) == ~v34/abs2(v34)